FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 * The atmospheric interference also restricts the optical signals coming from water bodies.
 * Most studies focuses on optically active variables: [$Chl_{a}$](#ref-chla), [CDOM](#ref-cdom), [TSS](ref-tss) and [TUR](#ref-tur).

+Satellite-based models have temporal limitations due to their reliance on short-term in-situ data for their design.

 #### SAR